 A CRS has demonstrated superior skills and market-leading knowledge when representing seller clients.
 This designation indicates that the holder has a long and verifiable history of success selling homes to discerning sellers.
 Held by agents, managers, and brokers, this designation is the benchmark for listing agent excellence.

 What Does It Take to Get a CRS Designation?

-In order to qualify for the CRS designation, you must meet the volume requirements of 60 transactions or $30 million in sales volume in the last five years.
+To qualify for the CRS designation, you must meet the volume requirements of 60 transactions or $30 million in sales volume in the last five years.

-If you’ve been a licensed agent for 10 years or longer, you can also qualify for the CRS designation with either 150 total transactions or an average of $1 million a year in volume with at least 40 lifetime transactions.
+If you’ve been a licensed agent for 10 years or longer, you can qualify for the CRS designation with 150 total transactions or an average of $1 million a year in volume with at least 40 lifetime transactions.

 Once your volume requirements are met, you must complete 30 credit hours of class time (about five classes) in courses presented by The Residential Real Estate Council.

 Absolutely.
 Successful agents know that the best way to scale your business is through listings, and this designation will help you set yourself apart from your competition.

 Is the CRS Designation Worth It? + CRS Member of the Year Interview

 There are many communities in the U.S. that revolve around military bases and the comings and goings of military personnel.
 The MRP certification program supports real estate agents working with U.S. service members and their families.